Mangledwurzels FAQ

 course - you can book the The Mangledwurzels

-for gigs, parties, weddings, agricultural shows, cider and
+for gigs, parties (all ages!), weddings, village events, agricultural shows, cider and

 It is a cliche to say 'book early to avoid disappointment',

-lady that we couldn't play at her wedding seven months hence
+but please do!
+(Having to tell an upset bride-to-be that we can't play at her wedding in seven months time

-because we were already booked, we much prefer people to
+because we're already booked is no fun.)
+We much prefer people to

 - Are